noahtrr/Project-Homelab/README.md

 ## Actions

-Github automatically pushed those releases to my pi which are then started and proxied with tsdproxy automatically.
+Github automatically pushes those releases to my pi which are then started and proxied with tsdproxy automatically.